radomir-radionov/bookLibraryApp/tasks.md

 ## current

-- read book in histiry
 - in aboutbook component add slider and for some books add a few images

 ## next

-- empty user 401(no user in bd)
 - fix error when make the first comment

 ## admin